 - Do you have a fever or symptoms such as cough, shortness of breath, sore throat, loss of sense of taste or smell, nausea, vomiting, or diarrhea?

 - Have you been in close contact with a person known to have a positive COVID-19 test?

 - If the answer is yes to either of these questions then we may schedule a telehealth visit for you, send a COVID-19 test order for you, OR advise that you go to a designated COVID-19 treatment site (Bozeman Health Viral Triage Clinic or Urgent Care, Bozeman Health Belgrade Clinic, Bozeman Health Emergency Department, Big Sky Emergency Department) depending on the severity of your symptoms.

 - If no to all of these questions then our clinical staff will advise you about your particular health situation.

-- As mandated by Governor Bullock, everyone that enters our office over the age of 5 is required to wear a mask or face covering, including staff and patients.
+Per CDC guidelines for healthcare facilities, everyone that enters our office over the age of 5 is required to wear a mask or face covering, including staff and patients.

 - We are following CDC Guidelines for cleaning and sanitizing protocols.

 - As a private independent clinic located on the hospital campus, we want to do what is needed in order to comply with visitor and vendor restrictions on the Bozeman Health campus.